• TOUCH BASE

 Archive of images

 Over 25 arctic scientists participated in placing and retrieving long exposure cameras in remote places in the far north.
-Some of the images are listed in the slider below, for the full archive please visit my long exposure photography website, you can browse click and order an image there.
+A few of the images are listed in the slider below.
+For the full archive please visit my long exposure photography website, click this link: www.longexposure.art and look for ‘Touch base’

 Music & product

-Some of the images will be adopted by renowned artists Quinsin Nachoff (Soprano Saxophone/Composer) & Nathalie Bonin (violin) for their new project album Pivotal Arc.
+Some of the images have been adopted by renowned artists Quinsin Nachoff (Soprano Saxophone/Composer) & Nathalie Bonin (violin) for their new project album Pivotal Arc.

 Touch Base participated in the following events